nikodemus/foolang/docs/bibliography.md

   Programming](https://heim.ifi.uio.no/~trygver/1989/1989.10.1-LiterateProgrammingOOPSLA.pdf)

 - 1993 - [Strongtalk, Typechecking Smalltalk in a Production
-  Environment](http://laputan.org/pub/papers/Strongtalk-OOPSLA-93.pdf) by Gilad Brancha and David Griswold.
+  Environment](http://laputan.org/pub/papers/Strongtalk-OOPSLA-93.pdf) by Gilad Bracha and David Griswold.

 <a id="scharli2003"></a>